International Center for Defense and Security

 - Superior research and analytical skills

-None.
-Although Russian language skills are not required for this fellowship, students studying Russian may find this position particularly useful for gaining practical language skills, as some projects are focused on Russia, Ukraine, and Russian-speaking minorities in the Baltic states.
+- None.
+Although Russian language skills are not required for this internship, students studying Russian may find this position particularly useful for gaining practical language skills, as some projects are focused on Russia, Ukraine, and Russian-speaking minorities in the Baltic states.
 (See above.)

 The internship is located in Tallinn, Estonia.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
-FSI’s Global Policy Fellows are provided with a stipend to cover travel and living expenses during the summer.
-These stipends average $6,400 per student.
+FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
+These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.
-If you have additional financial constraints that you think may prevent you from participating in this program, please contact Katie Kuruc directly.
+If you have additional financial constraints that you think may prevent you from participating in this program, please contact FSI Academic Program Coordinator Gina Gonzales directly.